-Which applications can Inspector analyze for vulnerabilities?
+Which on-host software packages can Inspector analyze for vulnerabilities?

 Amazon Inspector finds applications by querying the package manager or software installation system on the operating system where the agent is installed.
 This means that software that was installed through the package manager is assessed for vulnerabilities.
 The version and patch level of software that is not installed through these methods is not recognized by Inspector.
 For example, software installed via apt, yum, or Microsoft Installer will be assessed by Inspector.
 Software installed through make config / make install, or binary files copied directly to the system using automation software such as Puppet or Ansible will not be assessed by Inspector.

 What is an assessment report, and what does it include?

 An Amazon Inspector assessment report can be generated for an assessment run once it has been successfully completed.
 An assessment report is a document that details what is tested in the assessment run, and the results of the assessment.
 The results of your assessment are formatted into a standard report, which can be generated to share results within your team for remediation actions, to enrich compliance audit data, or to store for future reference.

 You can select from two types of report for your assessment, a findings report or a full report.
 The findings report contains an executive summary of the assessment, the instances targeted, the rules packages tested, the rules that generated findings, and detailed information about each of these rules along with the list of instances that failed the check.
 The full report contains all the information in the findings report, and additionally provides the list of rules that were checked and passed on all instances in the assessment target.

 What happens if some of my agents are unavailable when I run an assessment?